-• Begin on a new line, indenting from the left margin half an inch (1.25 cm) or approximately five spaces.
-Retain double spacing, do not change font size, and do not use quotation marks.

-• Follow the line breaks of the original, including spaces between stanzas.

-• Include any final punctuation in the original text before giving the line numbers in parentheses.
-If the original ends with no final punctuation, reproduce it that way.

-• If you omit words or phrases within or at the end of the quotation, indicate this omission with ellipsis points, as you do with prose (example a below).
-If you omit one or more lines of the poem, indicate this omission with a line of spaced periods approximately the length of a complete line of the poem flush with the right margin of the page.
+- Begin on a new line, indenting from the left margin half an inch (1.25 cm) or approximately five spaces.
+Retain double spacing, do not change font size, and do not use quotation marks. - Follow the line breaks of the original, including spaces between stanzas. - Include any final punctuation in the original text before giving the line numbers in parentheses.
+If the original ends with no final punctuation, reproduce it that way. - If you omit words or phrases within or at the end of the quotation, indicate this omission with ellipsis points, as you do with prose (example a below).
+If you omit one or more lines of the poem, indicate this omission with a line of spaced periods approximately the length of a complete line of the poem (example b below). - If there is no room for the parenthetical citation on the same line as the final line, put it on a new line flush with the right margin of the page.